ilame/DataProd/README.md

 In this repository, I share server.R and ui.R files.

-To try the application, please click ![here] (https://ilame.shinyapps.io/Test3) To view the presentation, please click ![here] (http://rpubs.com/ilame/93722)
+To try the application, please click [here] (https://ilame.shinyapps.io/Test3) To view the presentation, please click [here] (http://rpubs.com/ilame/93722)